carolzbnbr/preloader/README.md

+# Xambon.PreLoader for Xamarin Forms

-# Xambon.PreLoader, as the name implies, it helps you to pre load data used by your xamarin forms app page gets called.
+## As the name implies, it helps you to pre load data used by your xamarin forms app page gets called.

 ## What does that mean?